Marie Kondo Has Heard Your Criticisms & Has This Response

 It’s rare, even among celebrities and mega-influencers, that a person manages to carve out a niche so well-defined that their name becomes a symbol of their singular ideology.
 Think Gwyneth Paltrow, Sophia Amoruso, or unfortunate as it is, Donald Trump.
 Perhaps Marie Kondo isn’t a household name of that magnitude, but she certainly belongs on the same list.
-Since releasing her book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, in 2012, the Japanese organisation guru and her KonMari method have changed the way people approach material possessions.
-Her name is sometimes used as a verb: As in, “I’m going to Marie Kondo the shit out of my flat this weekend.”
+Since releasing her book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, in 2011 (it was translated into English in 2014), the Japanese organization guru and her KonMari method have changed the way people approach material possessions.
+Her name is sometimes used as a verb: As in, “I’m totally going to Marie Kondo the shit out of my apartment this weekend.”
 If that’s not proof of an icon, what is?

 Advertisement